-The Yorkshire Terrier is daintier than the Silky Terrier, and more likely to fit in your handbag too.
+The Yorkshire Terrier is daintier than the Silky Terrier and more likely to fit in your handbag.
 So, it really depends on what you want from a dog.
 So, let’s take a closer look at how similar they are, and more importantly, the very subtle differences between them.

 Breed Comparison Chart

-Delving back into a dog breed’s history is important as it helps you to understand much more about them and what they are likely to be like as family pets.
-In this instance it will also help to explain exactly why they are so similar, and it is because their histories are entwined with one another.
+Delving back into a dog breed’s history is important.
+It helps potential owners understand much more about them and what they are likely to be like as family pets.
+In this instance, it will also help to explain exactly why they are so similar.
+This is largely due to the fact that their histories are entwined with one another.

-The Silky Terrier’s history is not as clear cut compared to the history of most other pedigree dog breeds, and as such it varies depending on who is telling the story.
-However, the most common theory is that his parents are the Yorkshire Terrier and the Australian Terrier, with a few other unconfirmed small Terrier breeds thrown into the mix.
+The Silky Terrier’s history is not as clear cut compared to the history of most other pedigree dog breeds.
+The story varies depending on who is telling it.
+However, the most common theory is that his parents are the Yorkshire Terrier and the Australian Terrier.
+There are a few other unconfirmed small Terrier breeds thrown into the mix.

-He was created in Sydney, Australia, in the early 20th century, and it was believed that he was bred to be slightly bigger than the Yorkshire Terrier so that he could exterminate the slightly larger vermin over there.
+He was created in Sydney, Australia, in the early 20th century.
+It was believed that he was bred to be slightly bigger than the Yorkshire Terrier so that he could exterminate the slightly larger vermin over there.
 He is one of the largest dogs in the toy breed group.
 He is much more popular in Australia than in America, and in 2020 he was ranked as the 112st most popular dog breed in America by the American Kennel Club (AKC).